Aspie96/blog/content/posts/free-speech.md

 There are multiple reasons for my highly permissive stance on freedom of expression.

 I regard freedom of speech as a necessary cornerstone of a healthy democracy.
 If the people are to make collective decisions, they ought to be able to openly discuss and challenge ideas.
 If an ideology is unpopular enough, that of censoring it might become a common desire.
 However, all individuals should be empowered and granted essential rights, not just the majority.
-Guarding free speech is essential to preserve democracy itself for future generations.
+Guarding free speech is essential to preserve democracy itself for future generations and to discuss the scope of all other rights.

 Censorship by social media platforms carries its own bag of issues.
 Here, I don't argue that limiting content on one's own server is immoral or that it should be illegal.
 What I think, however, is that maximally content-neutral social media platforms are better for society and should be preferred for general-purpose use.